Pediatric Adrenal Insufficiency (Addison Disease) Treatment & Management

 Management of Acute Adrenal Insufficiency

 Patients with adrenal insufficiency (Addison disease) are generally hypovolemic and may be hypoglycemic, hyponatremic, or hyperkalemic.
 Initial therapy consists of intravenously administered saline and dextrose.
-Potassium is generally not needed in acute situations, especially in patients with primary adrenal insufficiency (Addison disease), who are often hyperkalemic.
+Potassium is generally not needed in acute situations, especially in patients with primary adrenal insufficiency, who are often hyperkalemic.

 Fluid resuscitation

 In a hypotensive patient, rapidly administer isotonic sodium chloride solution (eg, 450 mL/m2 or 20 mL/kg bolus) over the first hour.
-If patients are hypotensive, A second 20-mL/kg bolus of isotonic sodium chloride solution may be repeated if the patient's blood pressure remains low.
+If the patient remains hypotensive, a second 20-mL/kg bolus of isotonic sodium chloride solution may be given.
 Follow this with the typical continuous infusion of 3200 mL/m2/d or 200 mL per 100 calories of estimated energy expenditure at rest to restore intravascular volume.

 Correction of hypoglycemia